dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

             1. Evaluate `iterator.current` and append it to `result`. *This will be a MapEntry in a map literal, or any object for a list or set literal.*

+        The `iterator` API may not be the most efficient way to traverse the items in a collection.
+In order to give implementations more room to optimize, we loosen the semantics:

+        *   If `spread` is an object whose class implements List, Queue, or Set (all from `dart:core`), an implementation *may* choose to call `length` on the object.
+This may let it allocate space for the resulting collection more efficiently.
+Classes that implement List are expected to have an efficient, side-effect free implementation of `length`.

+        *   If `spread` is an object whose class implements List from `dart:core`, an implementation may choose to call `[]` to access elements from the list.
+If it does so, it will only pass indexes `>= 0` and `<` the value returned by `length`.

+        A Dart implementation may detect whether these options apply at compile time based on the static type of `spread` or at runtime based on the actual value.

 1. Else, if `element` is an `ifElement`: